canonical/ubuntu-frame/docs/how-to/packaging-iot-gui/packaging-an-application.md

 You can use Electron, Flutter, Qt, or any other toolkit or programming language to develop your graphic application.
 There is no sole path for checking all of them.
 Instead, this guide will use some example applications using GTK, QT, and SDL2.

-The examples used here are game applications, such as Mastermind, Neverputt, and Bomber.
+The examples used here are game applications, such as Mastermind, Neverputt, and Scribble.
 We’ve chosen these applications as they are easily installable and are designed to work without a full desktop session.
 But they can be replaced by your kiosk application, industrial GUI, smart fridge GUI, digital sign and more.

 The first step is to download the application and execute it: